Solo Travel in Granada, Nicaragua

 Cigars & Chocolate

-After returning from Laguna de Apoyo in late afternoon, I decided to visit the Mombacho Cigar shop because I had heard that they had the best rooftop view in town.
-Unfortunately, the rooftop and tours were not open because of the extended New Year’s celebration.
-One of the kind workers let me in anyway and gave me a mini-tour for free.
+After returning from Laguna de Apoyo in late afternoon, visit the Mombacho Cigar shop!
+Rumor has it that they have the best rooftop view in town.
+Unfortunately for me, the rooftop and tours were not open because of the extended New Year’s celebration.
+However, one of the kind workers gave me a mini-tour for free!
 I would definitely go back for the full tour if I return to Granada, particularly to roll my own cigar!
 The cigars are made at tables by a pair of people, one rolls the cigar and the other wraps it.
 It’s a very hands-on process!

 Just down the street from Mombacho Cigar Shop is the ChocoMuseum.
-I did not do a tour, but they had samples to taste and would teach you about the process of making chocolate for free if you asked.
-The chocolate tea was a welcome surprise!
+If you like chocolate at all, definitely visit and consider taking a tour.
+Even if you skip the tour, like me, they had samples to taste and would teach you about the process of making chocolate for free if you asked.
+Pro Tip: Try the chocolate tea!!!

 My final morning in Granada was spent just wandering through neighborhoods enjoying the colorful buildings.
-The town is pretty magical early in the morning before it gets crowded.
-You can grab a coffee and just watch the world go by.
+The town is magical early in the morning before it gets crowded.
+Grab a coffee and just watch the world go by.

 RELATED POST: Nicaragua: A Solo Adventure on Ometepe Island